macluxHD/Anilist-AWC-Updater/README.md

+# Notes

+This script can be used with the official [seasonal challenge code](https://docs.google.com/document/d/1hE-R6Nz0n5BaXiwuHLTHv6xeYOjAdIH7lMHhemCqsDc) or any other of their codes like for the monthly challenges.
+It also supports custom codes as long as some key features remain the same, these would be:

+Header:

+- `Challenge Start Date:` and `Challenge End Date:`
+- Line that starts with `Legend:` and contains [] Brackets with the Completed Symbol first and the Not Completed Symbol second

+Body (for each anime):

+- 1st Line: Contains [] Brackets with the Completed or Not Completed symbol
+- 2nd Line: Contains Link to the Anime
+- 3rd Line: Starts with `Start:`

+If there is a need for it I can add support for other formats, just create an issue.

 # Setup

 Set the variables in .env.example and rename the file to .env or if you are running it in a container set the environment variables there.